Basque Country B-Roads: Adventure Cycling in the Borderlands of France and Spain

 tell me more!

 What is a B-road?
-It could mean gravel.
 It could mean paved (barely).
-It could mean bumpy, rough, wash-boarded, pot-holed or covered with mud.
-It could mean double-track or even single-track.
+It might mean a stretch of gravel.
+It almost always means narrow, quiet and nearly forgotten.
+It frequently means bumpy, rough, wash-boarded, pot-holed or covered with moss, mud or sheep droppings.
 For certain it means some of the best backroad adventure cycling in the Basque Country.
-We’ll ride on both sides of the border between France and Spain.
+We’ll ride in the magical borderlands between France and Spain known as the Basque Country.
 Epic climbs and beautiful views guaranteed.
 We’ll ride hard and eat well with plenty of downtime.
 We’ll relax at cyclist-friendly, comfortable hotels and dine in laid-back restaurants serving Instagram worthy dishes.
 Recovery beer a necessity...whoops, we mean included.
 This is NOT a traditional road tour.
-This is a gravel and off-the-beaten-path bike tour.
-There will be minimal paved road riding.
-Your gravel, CX, adventure road, or any alternative “road” bike will do.
-Traditional road-style rim brakes will not.
+This is a narrow road and off-the-beaten-path bike tour.
+There will be minimal gravel road riding.
+(Click here for our gravel tour in the Massif Central).
+Any adventure road or alternative “road” bike with 32c or larger tires would be ideal.
+Traditional road-style rim brakes may limit your tire size and/or cause clearance issues.
 We are not rim brake haters…we just hate when tiny rocks or twigs get stuck between the brake and the frame and scratch our expensive paint jobs.
 Cantilever or linear pull brakes (remember those?) and discs are the best choice for this adventure.
+Have bike-related questions?
+Give us a shout!

 i really need my beauty sleep